spectrocloud/librarium/docs/docs-content/clusters/edge/edge-native-lifecycle.md

    site locations.
 For more information, refer to [Build Content Bundle](./edgeforge-workflow/build-content-bundle.md) and [Export Cluster Definition](./local-ui/cluster-management/export-cluster-definition.md).

 3. **Installation**.
-Site operators use the Palette Edge Installer built in the previous stage to install Palette Edge onto the Edge hosts.
-In this phase, the site operator applies site-specific properties such as static IP address, network proxy, and certificate.
+IT/Ops use the installer prepared in the EdgeForge phase and installs Palette Edge onto the Edge hosts.
+The Edge hosts are then shipped to edge sites.

-4. **Cluster formation**.
+4. **On-site deployment**.
 Air-gapped Edge hosts do not have a connection to Palette and therefore does not require registration.
+Site operator powers on the Edge host, which will boot up and serve the local UI and the Edge Management API instead of to the registration screen.
+The site operator also applies site-specific properties such as static IP address, network proxy, and SSL certificates with site user data or Palette Terminal User Interface (TUI).
+   For more information, refer to [Access Local UI](./local-ui/host-management/access-console.md).

+5. **Cluster formation**.
 If the Edge host is installed with a content bundle and cluster definition, the site operator can power on the Edge host and create a cluster using the local UI.
 For more information, refer to [Create a Cluster with Local UI](./local-ui/cluster-management/create-cluster.md).

    If the Edge host is missing either the content bundle or the cluster definition, you can still build a content bundle